wesleye2003/js-racer/README.md

 ## Learning Competencies

-* manage the flow of data through an MVC application
+* Map the flow of data through a web application
-* use back-end state and transitions to gather data required for a Javascript application
+* Implement CRUD in an MVC application
 * Implement a functional Javascript application
+* Change the DOM based on events
+* Use AJAX actions to change views based on async data

 ## Summary